 Start your summer by moving the toys and furniture out of storage.
 As this will enable you to enjoy your garden without too much fuss.

-In terms of lawn care, in addition to cutting the grass every few weeks, you should be maintaining the weed control program.
-You also may want use fertilizer and water to keep the lawn looking its best.
+In terms of lawn care, firstly you should be cutting the grass every few weeks (start with our guide: How to mow a lawn).
+It’s also worth spending some time on a weed control program.
+Some like to use fertilizer and water to keep their lawn looking its best.

 Of course, if lowered your mower’s blades in winter then it’s time to move them back up.

 With your garden and lawn looking fantastic, summer is the season to get out and enjoy it!
 So grab a glass of Pimms or even throw a burger on the BBQ!